induktio/thinker/Details.md

 5. Tech balance will assign extra importance on some specific techs when selecting what to research: requirements for formers, crawlers, recycling tanks, children's creches, and the 3 technologies to allow the production of more than 2 resources per square.
 If these items don't have any requirements, or the techs are not available to research, the tech progression is unaffacted by this feature.
 It will also not affect player faction research in any way.
 6. Hurry items feature is able to use AI energy reserves to occasionally hurry base production.
 Items that can be hurried include most basic facilities, formers, and (only rarely) combat units.
 The AI will never rush secret projects in this way, but sometimes they can be completed quickly with overflow minerals.

-In addition to the bugfix patches listed separately, items that are listed after "Game Engine Patches" in `thinker.ini` apply to all factions regardless of `factions_enabled` setting.
-Some of these patches include:
+In addition to the binary patches listed separately in this file, items that are listed after "Game Engine Patches" in `thinker.ini` apply to all factions regardless of `factions_enabled` setting.
+Some patches such as ignore_reactor_power and unit repair rate changes are imported from [Will To Power Mod](https://github.com/tnevolin/thinker-doer/).

 1. Base governors of all factions will now prefer to work borehole tiles instead of always emphasizing food production.
 The patch makes governors assume borehole tiles produce 1 food but this will not affect the actual nutrient intake or anything else beyond tile selection.
 2. All landmarks that are placed on random maps can now be configured from `thinker.ini`.
 Nessus Canyon is also available but disabled by default.